 Cross-registered students must be full-time undergraduate, matriculated students, and at least one-half of the credits for which a student is registered during a cross-registration semester must be from course work offered on the Albany campus.
 No extra tuition charge is assessed, but students are responsible for any fees that may be required by the host institution for a particular course.
 Credits earned through cross-registration are recorded on the transcript with a cross-registration course entry and the appropriate number of credits earned recorded in the ďgraduation creditĒ column.
 Grades earned at the other institutions are not recorded on the Albany transcript.

-Students seeking more information about the participating institutions and the courses available should contact the Advisement Services Center/Undergraduate Studies, LI-36.
+Students seeking more information about the participating institutions and the courses available should contact the Advisement Services Center/ Undergraduate Studies, ULB-36.

-Undergraduates may earn academic credit for a semester, an academic year, or a summer in one of many study abroad programs in most cultural or geographic regions of the world.
-A description of the programs currently offered by The University at Albany is presented in the section ďInternational Education.Ē
+Study Abroad: Through the State University of New York, undergraduates may participate for a semester, an academic year, or a summer in one of many study abroad programs in most of the major cultural or geographic regions of the world.
+Information on these programs may be obtained from the Office of International Programs, LI-83.
+A description of the programs currently offered by The University at Albany are described in the section, Office of International Programs.

 Undergraduate Bulletin Table of Contents